foundriesio/meta-partner/README.md

 git commit -s -m “gst-ai-segmentation” && git push
 ```

-This compose-app requires a display connected, and the camera mezzanine for it to function properly.
+This compose-app requires a connected display and the camera mezzanine to function properly.

 ### gst-multi-camera-example

 The gst-multi-camera-example application enables you to simultaneously stream from two camera sensors on the device.
-The application composes camera feeds side-by-side to display on a screen or encodes and stores the video streams to files.
-Typical use cases that need multiple camera inputs are dash camera or stereo camera, which can use this application as a reference and build a use case.
+It composes camera feeds side-by-side to display on a screen, or encodes and stores the video streams to file.
+Typical use cases that need multiple camera inputs are dash camera or stereo camera, which can use this application as a reference to build a use case.

 For a more detailed description please see [Qualcomm Linux Sample Apps](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-50/gst-multi-camera-stream-example.html?product=1601111740013072&facet=Qualcomm%20Intelligent%20Multimedia%20SDK).